 I understand from a Chinese Medicine point of view that warmth is ideal for treating menstrual problems.
 So intuitively, a relaxing warm spa sounds pretty good to me.
 But what if it involved you sitting naked over herb-infused steam?

-Mind you, this is not simply restricted within Korea.
-Women steam their Vs in California too. (< Check the link out, you’ll get to see how the facility looks like.)
+Mind you, this is not simply restricted within Korea; Women steam their Vs in California too.

-If it works for you, that’s great!
-But meanwhile, there’s always the herbal pad to try.
+If you’ve tried it before and it works for you, that’s great!
+However, if you’re still a little apprehensive about it, at there’s always the herbal pad to try. 🙂

 Latest posts by Cas T. (see all)

 - About Dang Gui and Menstrual Cramps - November 3, 2014